dvreeze/try-zio/README.rst

 ZIO is based on Functional Programming, applied to Scala.
 The ideas behind FP in Scala are well explained in `easy-monads`_.
 Central is the (FP) idea of exclusively using **pure functions** ("*DTP*": deterministic, total, pure).
-Counterexamples are functions the outputs of which partly depend on the current time (not deterministic), the *List.head* function that takes the head of the List (not total), and functions that depend on or change global mutable state not passed as parameters (not pure).
+Counterexamples are functions the outputs of which partly depend on the current time (not deterministic), the *List.head* function that takes the head of the List (not total), and functions that change mutable state outside the function (not pure).

 Also central is the idea of **functional effects**, which are *immutable* data structures modelling procedural effects (*programs as values*, or *program recipes* rather than running programs).
 Application programs then